Yvonnet-L/PayMyBuddy/README.md

 ### To initialize the database

+The application runs on the on-board Tomcat server, on port 8080.
+The application works with a MySQL database.

+Two possibilities to install the database
+ * you can run the project's SQL script: src / main / resources / Data.sql
-Go to the application.properties folder on line 11 (Warning: the folder which is in main ^^).
+ * Or Go to the application.properties folder on line 11 (Warning: the folder which is in main ^^).
    Remove the "#" to make this line operational.
 This will allow the database to be initialized.
    In order to persist the data it will make you enter line 11 again with the "#".

 ## Modelization